CSUN23/mario/README.md

 # This is a super mario game coded using processing.
-# In this game, you can
+# In this game, you can die.